What is Contract Management?

-Ongoing assessment: Procurement activities are assessed continuously to ensure that contracts are honoured, and all purchasing processes have been followed.
+Ongoing assessment: Procurement activities are assessed continuously to ensure that contracts are honored, and all purchasing processes have been followed.

-- Standardise contract creation using a set of terms, conditions and legal language that applies to a large subset of contracts.
+- Standardize contract creation using a set of terms, conditions, and legal language that applies to a large subset of contracts.

 - Set contract management KPIs and make your goals transparent to the entire business.

 - Track contract approval time.
 This allows an organization the advantage of receiving contracted goods and services sooner, ensures a quicker move towards a positive relationship.
 Furthermore, the faster responsiveness means the business has an easier time seizing later opportunities.

 - Set automated reminders to alert essential parties to review the document; this eliminates the risk of missing certain addresses in group emails.